Technique Master class with Howard Fine

 9:30am - 6:30pm each day

-The twice-annual Howard Fine Master Class is the most intensive four days of tuition offered by The Studio.
-Each full day of the program consists of a rigorous exploration of technique as Howard works with an ensemble of actors on preselected scenes.
+The Master Class is the most intensive four days of tuition offered by The Studio.
+Each full day of the program consists of a rigorous exploration of technique as Howard Fine works with an ensemble of actors on preselected scenes.

 Being a part of the Master Class ensemble represents the chance to study with one of the world’s leading acting coaches in one of the most dynamic, open and engaging learning experiences on the Australian industry calendar.
 For participants and auditors alike, the Master Class represents not only a fantastic learning opportunity but also provides the best possible introduction into the work, techniques and ethos of The Studio.

-Before the Master Class, Howard dedicates time to selecting and pairing an ensemble of actors, who rehearse and work on preselected scenes using the techniques outlined in Howard’s book, ‘Fine on Acting: A Vision of the Craft’.
-The ensemble then work intensively with Howard, work-shopping their scenes in the public forum of the Master Class.
+Before the Master Class, Howard will dedicate time to selecting and pairing an ensemble of actors, who will then rehearse and work on preselected scenes using the techniques outlined in Howard’s book, ‘Fine on Acting: A Vision of the Craft’.
+The ensemble then work intensively with Howard work-shopping their scene in the public forum of the Master Class.
 This scene work acts as an entry point for actors and auditors to explore Howard’s technique, lessons and processes.

-Howard’s uniquely generous spirit creates a learning environment free of judgement, and participants are guaranteed to experience lessons that allow them to flourish both during and after the Master Class.
+Howard’s generous spirit works to create a learning environment free of judgement, and participants are guaranteed to experience lessons that allow them to flourish both during and after the Master Class.

 About Participating in the Master Class

-Participants actively workshop their scenes, in front of the auditors, on three of the four days of the Master Class, and are expected to commit to approximately 20 – 30 hours of rehearsal prior to the event.
+Participants actively workshop their scenes in front of the auditors over two one hour sessions during the four day Master Class.
+Participants are expected to commit to approximately 20 – 30 hours of rehearsal prior to the event.
 To ensure participants get the most from the Master Class, The Studio provides an average of four hours of hands-on pre-Master Class preparatory tuition.

 Additional application information